Consultation launched on future of city’s homelessness services

-Every five years Leicester City Council has to carry out a review of its services to tackle homelessness, and draw up a homelessness strategy.
+Every five years, Leicester City Council must carry out a review of its services to tackle homelessness and draw up new a homelessness and rough sleeping strategy.

-The public consultation will give people a chance to give their views on existing services, how they are being delivered, and how they want to see them being delivered in future.
+The public consultation – which was launched today (25 Jul) – will give people a chance to give their views on the challenges in tackling homelessness, existing support and how they want to see services being delivered in future.

-Leicester assistant city mayor for housing, Cllr Andy Connelly, said: “Providing an effective homelessness service across the city is not something that any one single organisation can do by itself – it involves working closely with faith groups, voluntary services and the private sector.
+Cllr Elly Cutkelvin, assistant city mayor for housing, said: “Providing effective homelessness services across the city is not something that any one single organisation can do by itself – it involves working closely with faith groups, voluntary services and the private sector.

-“We are having to draw up our next homelessness strategy at a time when the latest round of Government cuts we are facing will strip yet more funding from our services.
+“We are having to draw up our next homelessness strategy at a time when people are facing huge challenges presented by the cost-of-living crisis and against ongoing Government cuts which will strip yet more funding from our services.

-“So we need to know from people how they feel about the existing services, what could be improved, and how we can meet the challenge of continuing to provide an effective service in the face of severe funding cuts.”
+“We need to know from people how they feel about the existing services, what could be improved, and how we can meet the challenge of continuing to provide an effective service for some of the most vulnerable people in our city.”